Growing up with a self-hating White philo-semitic mother

 She thinks the Talmud is not good and all that stuff.

-And she wanted so badly to find out that she would have some Jewish genes or something.
+But she has just this obsession and she wanted so badly to find out if that she would have some Jewish genes or something.

 She wanted there to be like Ashkenazi somewhere in there.

-And so she, you know, she got tested with 23andMe, of course, with no reason to think that there would be any Jewishness.
+with 23 and me, of course, with no reason to think that there would be any Jewishness.

-You can look at our family history and it's all English and Scots, Irish, and German, and that's it.
+You can look at our family history and it's all English and Scots Irish and German and that's it.

 But she, you know, she just was hoping that maybe there just would be some.

-She gets her DNA test results and she opens it up in front of me that day.
+She gets her DNA and test results and she opens it up in front of me that day.

 And I'm like, what is this?